 “Do you believe I can do it?”

 “Did I answer all the questions?”

-Checklists are often provided, but if not, make your own.
-It’s important to include everything.
-If mailing the proposal, there will be details on how many copies of each form, and how to collate the information.
-The application will even specify minuscule instructions such as to use staples, or paper clips.
-Again, follow directions exactly.
+For example, if you’re going to be sending the art grant proposal by mail, there will be details on how many copies to include of each form, and how to collate the information.
+The application requirements will sometimes even include some seemingly unimportant instructions such as whether to use staples or paper clips.
+Again, it’s important to follow directions exactly.

 You’ve done it!
-You wrote a clear proposal and you followed all those complicated rules.
+You wrote a clear arts grant proposal and you followed all those complicated rules.
 Congratulations!
 Now, mark your calendar for when you will hear back, and experience the torture of waiting.